replicatedhq/replicated-docs/docs/intro-kots.md

 For information about getting started with the kots CLI, see [Installing the kots CLI](/reference/kots-cli-getting-started).

+The kots CLI can also be used to install an application without needing to access the admin console.
+This can be useful for automating installations and upgrades.
 For information about how to run automated installations with the kots CLI, see [Installing with Automation](/enterprise/installing-existing-cluster-automation).